Only For One Night Ch. 01byavrgblkgrl©

 "Well, I really do appreciate this Mom," Naomi was saying into her cell.
 "You know you don't have to keep them for the entire weekend though."

-Trying to convince her mother to drop her son and daughter off Saturday was a waste of time.
+Trying to convince her mother to drop her two daughters off Saturday was a waste of time.
 Her mother had made her mind up that her only child needed a break.
 She hated Naomi's husband.
 From day one she had felt that he was selfish and not worthy of her only child.
 Naomi's mother wanted her to go to a spa or hang out with some girlfriends.
 Basically, she just wanted Naomi to concentrate on herself for a change.
 What she did not know is that without her kids, Naomi was lost.
 She had no friends and she had nothing to go home to.

 "What do you mean she wouldn't sign the papers," Thomas' voice boomed.